 General

-[All cross referencing indicated by ‘clause’ in yellow is yet to be revised]

-[Italicisation of defined terms is to be checked.]

 Application

 These Retail Market Procedures (NSW and ACT) (Procedures) are made under Chapter 2, Part 7, Division 2 of the National Gas Law and form part of the regulatory framework applicable to the retail gas market of New South Wales and the Australian Capital Territory.
 Participation in that retail gas market is governed by rule 135AB(1) of the National Gas Rules.